Semiclassical limit of Liouville Field Theory

-In this paper, we focus on the unit disk with flat or hyperbolic geometry.
-Of particular interest is the construction of LFT on the sphere.
-It can be constructed by taking the large $R$ limit of $2d$ Liouville quantum gravity on the disk with radius $R$ and a curvature bump on its boundary (see \cite{witten}).
+In this paper, we focus on the unit disk with flat geometry but we stress that hyperbolic geometry can be handled the same way.
+Of particular interest is the construction of LFT on the sphere \cite{DKRV}.
 In that case, the semi-classical limit exhibits some further interesting features.
 The point is that the limiting equations requires to construct a hyperbolic structure on the sphere, which is rather not inclined to support such a structure.
-This can be addressed by taking care of the nature of the insertions in the surface: there are some additional constraints on the insertions $(z_i,\chi_i)_i$, which are called Seiberg bound in the physics literature.
+This can be addressed by taking care of the nature of the insertions in the surface: there are some additional constraints on the insertions $(z_i,\cX_i)_i$, which are called Seiberg bound in the physics literature.
+Yet this framework will be addressed elsewhere.
 This problem also receives a new growing interest in the community of differential geometry: the reader may consult for instance \cite{bartolucci,battaglia,troyanov} and references therein for more on this topic and other closely related topics, like the Toda system.
 Indeed, another natural extension of our work could be to consider the large deviations of Toda field theories.
 In fact, tilting the free field measure with any nonlinear functional of the free field that yields interesting critical points for the Laplace method deserves to be investigated.